deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 grabbed it in a knuckle-creaking handshake and dragged him in for a solid masculine slam-hug.

-“Besides, we get to be fuckin’ astronauts.” he added.
-“You KNOW that’s a ticket to pussy.”
+"Besides, we get to be fuckin’ astronauts." he added.
+"You KNOW that’s a ticket to pussy."

-Adam laughed again “Alright, you sentimental fuck.
-You’re with me…I appreciate it.”
+Adam laughed again "Alright, you sentimental fuck.
+You’re with me…I appreciate it."

-“You better.”
+"You better."

 * * *